thinkshout/thinkshout/_case_studies/hsus-changeforanimals.md

   image: /assets/images/ts_redesign/case-studies/hsus-changeforanimals/hsus-cat.png
   type: Advocates for Animal Rights
   client: "Humane Society of the United States"
-  description: "A Digital Brochure in Honor of 60th Anniversary of the Humane Society of the United States."
+  description: "A Digital Brochure in Honor of the 60th Anniversary of the Humane Society of the United States."

 cs-header:
   header-image: /assets/images/ts_redesign/case-studies/hsus-changeforanimals/hsus-cat.png
   client: "Humane Society of the United States"
-  title: "A Digital Brochure in Honor of 60th Anniversary of the Humane Society of the United States."
+  title: "A Digital Brochure in Honor of the 60th Anniversary of the Humane Society of the United States."

 cs-intro: